squirrelphp/entities/README.md

     vendor/bin/squirrel_repositories_generate --source-dir=src/Entity --source-dir=src/Domain/Entity

-Whenever an entity with the library attributes is found, the following files are created in the same directory of the annotated entity:
+Whenever an entity with the library attributes is found, the following files are created in the same directory of the entity class:

 - RepositoryReadOnly builder class, by adding `RepositoryReadOnly` to the entity class name
 - RepositoryWriteable builder class, by adding `RepositoryWriteable` to the entity class name
 - A .gitignore file which ignores both the .gitignore file itself and all generated builder classes

 This means you do not need to ever edit these generated repositories and should never commit them to git.
-They are there to help you, not to burden you.
+They are within the responsibility of this library, not of your application.

 Our entity example `User` would generate the following classes in the same directory as the entity: